jodelcharles/netCDF-server/README.md

 ## NetCDF Server

-<p> NetCDF server for a 4D concentration series based on concentration.timeseries.nc from Aeris LLC.
-This is meant to be run completely within a Docker container.
+<p> NetCDF server for a 4D concentration series based on <a href="data/concentration.timeseries.nc">concentration.timeseries.nc</a>.
+This is meant to be deployed and run within a Docker container.
     <br>
 </p>